nuclearhosting/nh-knowledge-base/docs/wordpress.md

 or use WP-CLI as described above.

+!!! note
+	When you install Wordpress by using our 1-Click Wordpress installation, wp-cron is disabled by default.
+Then, you have to configure cron execution by hand as described below.

 Now, you have to setup system cron to regularly call wp-cron.php script on your website.
 Log-in to your [Hosting Control Panel](https://my.nuclear.hosting), go to ```Sites``` and in the left-hand menu click on ```Cron Jobs``` and then ```Add new Cron job```.

 Fill the form like picture shows.
 In the ```Parent Website``` field choose your domain where you want to configure cron.
 Into ```Minutes``` field put a random minute value between range 0 - 59.
 In the ```Command to run``` field replace ```example.com``` by your domain name.
 Finish setup by clicking on the ```Save``` button.